Nohit594/Omnifood-Desktop/README.md

 `How To view and Download`

+If you want to download it then just click on code and click on download ZIP.
-If you want to see my project you just have to open index.html If you want to download it then just click on Omnifood-Desktop.rar file
+If you want to see my project you just have to open index.html and that's all

 ---------------------------------------------------------------------------------------------------------------------------------------